jma1ice/newsletterr/readme.md

 ## Planned Changes

-### For the v0.9.17 sprint, these items are to be addressed:
-* Plex 'Secure Connections' setting causing image 401
-* Make sure custom templates can't override defaults

-#### And these items are feature requests:
-* Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email

 ### For the v2025.1 sprint, these items are feature requests:
 * Compile EXE / ELF files

 ### For the v2025.2 sprint, these items are to be addressed:
 * Email click for recently added/available recommendations is going to chrome on mobile instead of app
+* Sometimes Apple Mail has uneven recently added text content sections

 #### And these items are feature requests:
-* Look into email formatting across email clients | mjml?
-* Reduce image size to better fall within size regulations
+* Reduce image size to better fall within size regulations?
 * Don't have page reload on stats/users pull
 * Keep settings details on error so user won't have to re-enter them
 * GitHub link should be the stylized logo
-* Get fonts showing on Gmail receive side?
-* Api/webhooks
-* Opt out support
+* Api/webhooks?
 * Option for small cover art of each item in a stat table
 * IMDb ratings in stat tables
-* Auth page for hosted users | when this is in, add a hosted 'most recent newsletter' webpage
+* Auth page for hosted users | when this is in, add a hosted 'most recent newsletter' webpage | also when this is in, add opt out support
 * Snap-in for images/gifs/emojis
-* Functionality for full custom HTML templates | ability to add embedded links to services, ie StatusCake, Uptime Robot
+* Functionality for full custom HTML templates
 * Ombi integration
 * Setting to choose duration or play counts for stats/graphs
 * Setting to hide play counts in stats/graphs